PFAS Lawsuits

 - Some shampoos and cosmetics

 Over the years, PFAS chemicals have contaminated the air, soil and groundwater, impacting animals and humans.
-Since PFAS does not break down easily, it lingers in the environment.
+Since PFAS do not break down easily, they linger in the environment.
 This has helped these chemicals spread across the globe.

 “Because they’ve been produced for so long, largely without any regulation, we can now find them everywhere in the world,” Bartell said.
 “You can go sample ocean creatures.
 You find them up in the Arctic.”